 Once you have your research, you can write your marketing strategy incorporating the 5 Ps of your marketing mix:

 Product: What you selling?
 What are the physical attributes of your product or uniqueness of your service?
 How is what you offer different from your competitors and what benefits does it provide your customer?

 Price: What will it cost to get your product or service?
 How does it compare to your competition?
 What will your profit margin be by selling at that price?

 Place: Where will your products and services be available for purchase?
-This is beyond having a home office, and instead should be where consumers are able buy.
+This is beyond having a home office, and instead are the places where consumers are able buy.
 If you're in multiple places, you should work to calculate the percentage of sales from each place.
 For example, what will your Internet marketing strategy be?
 What is your sales strategy?
 How will the transaction take place, what is the cost of getting the product or service to the consumer/client, and what will be your refund/return policy?

 Promotion: How are you going to let the market know about your product or services?
 How will you tell them about the features and benefits you provide to entice them to check out what you offer?
 What marketing tactics will you use and what do you anticipate will be the results of each method?
 Include information about any incentives or coupons you'll use to attract business.

 People: This in a newly added "P" to the marketing mix, and is important if other people are involved in helping you create or deliver your product or service.
 Who are these people (i.e. sales people, virtual assistants) and what do they do (i.e. sales calls, customer service)?
-What is there level of training and/or experience in providing help to your business?
+What is their level of training and/or experience in providing help to your business?